WE ARE GLAD YOU’RE HERE! WELCOME! WE OFFER YOU OUR THANKS AND SUPPORT.

 Safety and Curfew

-Unlike most other cities GA goes to, Spokane, WA does not have a curfew for minors.
+Unlike some cities where General Assembly is held, Pittsburgh does not currently have a legal curfew for minors.
 But just because there's no legal requirement for youth to be accompanied by a guardian after hours or "home" by a certain time does not mean we condone youth staying up and out late.
 We strongly encourage youth and sponsors to decide on a reasonable curfew for the week and stick to it.
 Please note that despite the lack of curfew, police may still choose to stop people and that those of us who are people of color, queer and/or disabled are at higher risk for negative or dangerous experiences with law enforcement.